feedbee/web-page-media-control-api-spec/README.md

 **Version 1.0.**

-The **Web Page Media Control API** was created to provide generic way of to control web page embedded media content (audio or video). **Media Content Source** is a web page with any king of media source (sound or video). **Media Control Source** is one of the folowing: media buttons on the keyboard, hardware buttons on headset, remote control tool or any other hardware or software way to issue media related commands -- Media Actions.
+The **Web Page Media Control API** was created to provide generic way to control web page embedded media content (audio or video). **Media Content Source** is a web page with any king of media source (sound or video). **Media Control Source** is one of the folowing: media buttons on the keyboard, hardware buttons on headset, remote control tool or any other hardware or software way to issue media related commands -- Media Actions.

-**Media Action** is an intent to control a media source (to start/stop/pause the playback, or to choose next or previous track, or to change sound volume). **Web Page Media Control API** described here can be used to deliver Media Actions from **Browser-Side Component** to a web application. **Browser-Side Component** is a browser itself or an extension that directly binded to Media Control Source.
+**Media Action** is an intent to control a media source (to start/stop/pause the playback, or to choose next or previous track, or to change sound volume).
+Web Page Media Control API described here is used to deliver Media Actions from **Browser-Side Component** to a web application. **Browser-Side Component** is a browser itself or an extension that directly binded to Media Control Source.
 It provides Media Actions to Media Content Source.

 **Media Events** are web page document-level events triggered by Browser-Side Component in response to Media Actions received from Media Control Source.
-Media Event is a carrier, it holds information about Media Action (just a message type currently).
+Media Event is a carrier, it holds information about Media Action.

 ```
                                                |<-- Web Page Media Control API -->|